Multimode Jahn-Teller Effect in Negatively Charged Nitrogen-Vacancy Center in Diamond

-To analyze the electron-phonon coupling in the APES obtained by the total energy calculation, the electronic Hamiltonian $H$ of the system can be expanded as a Taylor series around $G_{HS}$ with respect to the $3N-3$ normal vibration coordinates $Q_{HSk}$.
-The corresponding matrix element can be written as \cite{Zlatar09} $H_{ij}=E_{0} \delta_{ij}+\sum_{k=1}^{3N-3}\sum_{i,j}^{f}F_{ij}^{k} Q_{HSk}+1/2 \sum_{k=1}^{3N-3}\sum_{i=1}^{f}G_{ii}^{kk} Q_{HSk}^{2} +1/2 \sum_{k,l=1;k \neq l}^{3N-3}\sum_{i,j=1;i\neq j}^{f}G_{ij}^{kl} Q_{HSk}Q_{HSl}+...$, (1) where $E_{0}$ is the energy of electronic Hamilton of the $G_{HS}$, $F_{ij}^{k}$, $G_{ii}^{kk}$, $G_{ij}^{kl}$ are the vibronic coupling constants, and the index $f$ reminds that the ground state eigenfunction of $H$ is $f$-fold degenerate.
-The distortion from an HS geometry, caused by the JT effect, towards a LS geometry corresponding to one of the energy minima is a displacement on the ${3N-3}$ potential energy surface.
-This distortion usually involves multiple vibrational modes, but sometimes it can be simplified to a single effective mode\cite{Bersuker06}.
-The NV center in the excited state with the $C_{3v}$ point group symmetry exhibits a two-fold degeneracy $E$ sate which can cause a $E \bigotimes e=a1+[a2]+e$ splitting.
-Only the asymmetric displacement e can distort the system from the HS $C_{3v}$ configuration toward to the LS $C_{1h}$ structure.
-In general, the degenerate electronic states of a JT system undergo distortion to a lower symmetry configuration along the degenerate vibrational modes.
-As a result, the electronic degeneracy is lifted and two separate APES sheets with a conical intersection are formed.
-The JT effect splits the doubly degenerate $^{3}E$ state into two sheets of energy surfaces with the lower sheet exhibiting a tricorn structure(Fig. 2), consistent with the standard $E\bigotimes e$ picture.
-Our calculations also suggest that support the dJTe arising from the excited $^3E$ state of the NV center.
-The adiabatic potential minima are shallow ($E_{JT}^{M}=41 \ meV$), and the distorted LS configurations are difficult to observe at room temperature\cite{Bersuker06}.
-The results at the HSE06 level are in a good agreement with the standard $E\bigotimes e$ picture, showing small energy barriers between minima ($\triangle =9.9\ meV$) and enabling near-free pseudorotation at ambient temperature.
+To analyze the electron-phonon coupling, the electronic Hamiltonian $H$ of the system is expanded as a Taylor series around $G_{HS}$ with respect to the $3N-3$ normal vibrational coordinates $Q_{HSk}$.
+The corresponding matrix element can be written as \cite{Zlatar09} $H_{ij}=E_{0} \delta_{ij}+\sum_{k=1}^{3N-3}\sum_{i,j}^{f}F_{ij}^{k} Q_{HSk}+1/2 \sum_{k=1}^{3N-3}\sum_{i=1}^{f}G_{ii}^{kk} Q_{HSk}^{2} +1/2 \sum_{k,l=1;k \neq l}^{3N-3}\sum_{i,j=1;i\neq j}^{f}G_{ij}^{kl} Q_{HSk}Q_{HSl}+...$, (1) where $E_{0}$ is the energy of electronic Hamilton of the $G_{HS}$, $F_{ij}^{k}$, $G_{ii}^{kk}$, $G_{ij}^{kl}$ are the vibronic coupling constants, and the index $f$ indicates the $f$-fold degeneracy of the electronic state.
+The JT distortion from the HS geometry towards a LS geometry corresponding to an energy minima can be viewed as a displacement on the adiabatic potential energy surface.
+Such a distortion generally involves multiple vibrational modes, although it can sometimes be approximated by a single effective mode\cite{Bersuker06}.
+For the NV center in the excited state with the $C_{3v}$ symmetry, the two-fold degenerate $E$ electronic state couples to vibrational modes according to the $E \bigotimes e$ scheme, leading to the splitting $E \bigotimes e=a1\oplus[a2]\oplus e$.
+Only the asymmetric vibrational displacements drive the system away from the HS $C_{3v}$ configuration toward to the LS $C_{1h}$ structures.
+In general, coupling between degenerate electronic states and degenerate vibrational modes lowers the symmetry of a Jahn–Teller–active system, lifts the electronic degeneracy, and generates two adiabatic potential energy sheets connected by a conical intersection.
+In the present case, the JT effect splits the doubly degenerate $^{3}E$ state into two energy sheets, with the lower sheet exhibiting a characteristic tricorn-shaped topology (Fig. 2), consistent with the standard $E\bigotimes e$ picture.
+Our calculations further support the presence of a dJTe arising from the excited $^3E$ state of the NV center.
+The adiabatic potential minima are shallow ($E_{JT}^{M}=41 \ meV$), rendering the distorted LS configurations difficult to observe at room temperature\cite{Bersuker06}.
+The small energy barriers between neighboring minima ($\triangle =9.9\ meV$) enable near-free pseudorotation at ambient temperature, fully consistent with the $E\bigotimes e$ Jahn–Teller framework.